Charles-Busby/Portfolio/README.md

-# Housing
+# Portfolio
-This Repository hold a general analysis of the Denver housing market.
-From time to time I will come back and update this.
+This repository will hold past and current project that demenstrate my skills.
+Time permiting I will come back and update these to improve the quality and funcionality.